Nicanor Cáceres: Exile and death

 When the liberal revolution of 1868 broke out, he kept the southern half of the rebel province under the authority of the revolutionaries for several months, with the support of federal chiefs from Entre Ríos, especially General Ricardo López Jordán.
 He defeated his enemies at the Battle of Arroyo Garay, on the last day of July, and began the advance on the capital.

 But President Bartolomé Mitre decided to recognize the revolutionary government of Corrientes, and sent several divisions of the Argentine Army to their aid, separating them from the Paraguayan front.
 Cáceres was forced to retreat to the south, ending up in exile in Entre Ríos.
 In many history texts, this war appeared as a rebellion by Cáceres, but Cáceres sought to replace the democratically elected constitutional governor, and the president supported the chief who had overthrown him.

-He participated in the of 1870, but soon went into exile in Uruguay, from where he would never return and died in 1870.
+He participated in the Jordanian rebellion of 1870, but soon went into exile in Uruguay, from where he would never return and died in 1870.